scriptcs-contrib/scriptcs-webapi/README.md

 # Web API Script Pack

 ## What is it?
-Makes using ASP.NET Web API's self host with scriptcs easy as cake
+Makes using ASP.NET Web API's self host with scriptcs easy as cake, much easier than [this] (https://github.com/scriptcs/scriptcs-samples/tree/master/webapihost) :)

 ## Highlights: